Chiodos: Inception and All's Well That Ends Well (2001–2005)

 The original members of Chiodos assembled (under the name The Chiodos Brothers) while attending high school in their hometown of Davison, Michigan during 2001.
-Initially, they got their start playing shows at the Flint Local 432, an all-ages, substance free music venue located in Downtown Flint.
+Initially, they got their start playing shows at the Flint Local 432, an all-ages, substance free music venue located in downtown Flint, Michigan.
 The Flint Local 432 also helped develop other nationally recognized alternative acts such as The Swellers, and Empty Orchestra.
 The group changed their name the following years to Chiodos after releasing three EPs, one for each year until the coming of 2004 when the writing and preparation of their debut album, All's Well That Ends Well began.
 The debut record was released on July 26, 2005 through Equal Vision Records.
 It reached #3 on the Billboard Top Heatseekers chart and #164 on the Billboard 200 chart upon its release.

 Bone Palace Ballet and departure of Craig Owens (2006–2009)

 Chiodos headlined some shows on their own before joining Alternative Press's 2006 "Invisible Sideshow" tour, headlined by Armor for Sleep.
 Following that tour, they supported Matchbook Romance on the Sub City "Take Action" tour in Spring 2006.
 That summer, they toured with Fear Before the March of Flames, as well as appearing on the Warped Tour.
 In fall 2006, Chiodos appeared on Atreyu's World Championship Tour, alongside From First to Last and Every Time I Die, as well as 3 and 36 Crazyfists.
 Chiodos toured alongside Linkin Park and Coheed and Cambria in early 2008.
 The band also toured with Nine Inch Nails and Alice in Chains in Australia during early 2009.
 They played Warped Tour 2009 on the main stage alongside bands The Devil Wears Prada, Bad Religion, Silverstein, Saosin and Underoath.
 In March 2009, the band recorded a cover version of the song "Flagpole Sitta" by Harvey Danger for Fearless Records' Punk Goes Pop Volume 2 compilation album.

 On September 24, 2009 the band announced on their MySpace page that they had "let go" of lead singer, Craig Owens.

 People close to the band were apparently aware of the tension and acrimony between Owens and the other members but, in the days following this announcement, expressed both surprise at the firing, and curiosity about how Chiodos would proceed without Owens as the "face of the band."